feczkob/kotlin-interface-copy/README.md

 This leads to retrieving the actual (sub)types of the objects each time and either invoking the `copy` method or modifying them in some other way.

-We seek :eyeglasses: for a solution that allows us to update the properties of our objects in an easier manner, avoiding boilerplate and without the need of knowing their actual types.
+We seek :eyes: for a solution that allows us to update the properties of our objects in an easier manner, avoiding boilerplate and without the need of knowing their actual types.
 We want to define a method on the interface that lets us update its properties.
 We focus on the interface itself rather than the implementing classes: if the subtypes would really imply totally different flows